uzdun/CodeableModels/README.md

 On Unix, please be aware that nosetests does not consider executable files.
 If running the tests fails, make sure that the scripts in `tests` are not executable, e.g., run: `chmod -x $(find . -name '*.py')` in `tests`.

+## Building the documentation

+To build the documentation Sphinx and the extensions configured in `docsrc/source/conf.py` need to be installed first, e.g. using `pip`.

+The documentation is build in the folder `docsrc`.
+Use `make html` to build the `html` pages into the subfolder `build`, and `make docs` to copy the built into the `docs` folder.
+The distribution contains the latest built of the documentation in the `docs` folder.

 ## Deployment

 No specific instructions so far; simply import from the `codeable_models` module like: